 - Can I spread an STI if I don’t have symptoms and don’t even know I have it?

-- What can I do to prevent getting an STI?
+- How do I prevent getting an STI?

-- If I am pregnant, can I pass my STI onto my baby?
+- If I’m pregnant, can I pass my STI onto my baby?

 - Are there any STI support groups in my area?